wayne0419/GPURayTracing/README.md

 ### Three Materials

-#### Diffuse
+### Diffuse

 Three different diffuse method are being implemented.

 The idea of a diffuse surface is that when light/ray that hits it, the reflected light/ray goes into random direction.

-The difference between this three different diffuse methods lies in the way they randomize the reflected light/ray.
+The difference between this three diffuse methods lies in the way they randomize the reflected light/ray.

 - unit_sphere diffuse